MaxValue/Greasemonkey/PhoneNumberQRCode/README.md

 * In this firefox addon, have an option to replace the click action or add to the context menu.
 * In this firefox addon, have an option to define the size of the code
+* Select text in page, addon checks if it is a telephone number and on right click proposes to generate a QR-Code